Windows Store app Development Snack: Secondary tiles with text

 2. Use the code provided in the answers with WritableBitmapEx to extract the sprites and combine them with a WritableBitmap.

-I took the code and adjusted it slightly so text would always be centred and allowed me to play with font scaling.
-I’ve attached the modified code to the post below.
+I took the code and adjusted it slightly so text would always be centered and allowed me to play with font scaling.
+I’ve attached the modified code below.

 public async Task<StorageFile> CreateImage()